Vehicle Ramming – Indicators

 Today’s Tip deals with terrorists’ use of vehicles as weapons.
 Vehicle ramming attacks are a present threat.
 The attacks are typically carried out by those inspired by an extremist ideology.
 Victims are usually those in the wrong place at the wrong time.
 In other words, they are just victims of opportunity.

 Vehicle attacks have few indicators and usually occur without warning.
-Identifying potential attacks relies on good intelligence.
+Identifying potential attacks rely on good intelligence.

 In September 2017, a suspect with a rental truck attacked pedestrians on a bicycle path in New York.
 He killed eight people and injured 11.